 When it comes to folic acid, the more you have to share with your developing baby the healthier you’ll both be.
-But exactly how much is enough, where can you find it and why should you care?
+But exactly how much is enough while you’re pregnant, where can you find it and why should you care?

 What is folic acid?